 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Unieuro reported total carbon emissions of approximately 12,443 kg CO2e, comprising 2,443 kg CO2e from Scope 1 and 11,000 kg CO2e from Scope 2 (market-based).
-The previous year, 2023, saw emissions of about 18,793 kg CO2e, with 1,689 kg CO2e from Scope 1 and 17,104 kg CO2e from Scope 2 (location-based).
-Notably, Scope 3 emissions in 2023 were substantial, totalling approximately 6,090,820,000 kg CO2e, driven primarily by the use of sold products.
-Unieuro has not set specific reduction targets or climate pledges, and there are no emissions data cascaded from a parent company.
-The company has disclosed emissions data for Scopes 1, 2, and 3, demonstrating a commitment to transparency in its climate impact reporting.
-Overall, Unieuro's emissions profile reflects a significant reliance on Scope 3 emissions, particularly from the use of sold products, indicating areas for potential improvement in future climate strategies.
+In 2024, Unieuro reported total carbon emissions of approximately 12,443 kg CO2e, comprising 2,443 kg CO2e from Scope 1 and about 10,000 kg CO2e from Scope 2 (market-based).
+The previous year, 2023, saw emissions of about 17,793 kg CO2e, with Scope 1 emissions at 1,689 kg CO2e and Scope 2 emissions (location-based) at approximately 17,104 kg CO2e.
+Notably, Scope 3 emissions were significant in 2023, totalling around 7,000,000 kg CO2e, driven primarily by the use of sold products and purchased goods and services.
+Unieuro has not set specific reduction targets or initiatives as part of its climate commitments, and there are no emissions data cascaded from a parent company.
+The company has disclosed emissions data for Scopes 1, 2, and 3, demonstrating transparency in its reporting practices.
+As of now, Unieuro's climate strategy appears to be in the early stages, with no formal commitments to reduction targets or industry-standard initiatives like SBTi.

 Access structured emissions data, company-specific emission factors, and source documents